JulianusAurelius/Syneural-Website/Syneural/readme.txt

     a lot of time on the CSS to try and make it look great.
 All images used are free to use for business use.
 And I had to edit some of the photos as well to make them work for specific pages (see the Hiring page, photo is really cool).
 I feel I showed a high profiency in HTML, CSS, and JS from what you taught me and from what I have learned in this semester.
+I also have a high number of pages linked, and a high number of pages developed.
     Overall, this project is probably well over 3,000 lines of code, and I wouldn't be suprised if I spent over 80 hours, and in all honesty, with troubleshooting and everything, and thinking about how I want to design stuff, and writing up content that I want, 100 hours also seems like a good estitmate.
 I worked on this a lot